What do I need to know about applying for Medicare?

 Make sure you are eligible for Medicare

-First off, are you eligible?
+First off, are you eligible for Medicare?
 Original Medicare (Medicare Parts A and B) becomes available for most people from age 65 and older.
-But people with certain conditions can qualify at a younger age.
-People who are under 65 with a disability or end-stage renal disease diagnosis can qualify for Medicare.
+But people with certain conditions can qualify for Medicare at a younger age.
+People who are under 65 with certain disabilities or end-stage renal disease diagnosis can qualify for Medicare.

 Learn more about eligibility for Medicare